• Skip to primary navigation

 Add all the ingredients to a bowl and mix with a spoon or fork until smooth.
 If needed, thin by adding more water until your desired consistency is reached.
 You'll likely need to adjust the salt and pepper as well.
 Taste as you go.

-FYI: To thin the sauce, add no more than 1 tablespoon of water at a time and mix before adding any more water.
+FYI: To thin the sauce, add no more than 1 tbsp of water at a time and mix before adding any more water.

 Assemble Your Dragon Bowl